foodsCheck the exact label

 Label

-For canned chili, the label transcript is useful only when it matches the current package, flavor, and preparation context.
+The current can is the useful proof point; the chili category is not enough.
 Use gluten-free claim as the visible clue that decides whether canned chili belongs in the next step.

 • gluten-free claim